utshomax/postman-docs/src/pages/docs/sending-requests/websocket/document-websocket-requests.md

     > You can also select **Generate with Postbot** to use [Postman's AI assistant](/docs/getting-started/basics/about-postbot/) to document your WebSocket request.
 1. Write your content using Postman’s [built-in editing tools](/docs/publishing-your-api/authoring-your-documentation/).
 Your documentation automatically saves.
 If you need to make changes, you can edit the description.

-> You can also add a description to your collection's overview or a folder in your collection.
+> You can also add a description to your collection’s overview or a folder in your collection.
 Select the collection or folder in the sidebar, then select **Add collection description** or **Add folder description**.